 One of your first stops in the River Arts District near downtown Asheville and Biltmore should be The Village Potters, home to six very accomplished artists.
-Most days, you'll see at least one of them at work in the large studio that is open to visitors.
-Watch them at work and find out more about their process.
-Also, browse three galleries with their fine, contemporary ceramic art and for sale.
-The Village Potters Teaching Center offers a variety of workshops and classes.
+Meet the artists and take a peek into their teaching studios.
+Browse galleries with their fine, contemporary ceramic art and for sale.
+Since up for a class series and weekend workshops.
 Get your hands dirty with their new "Create Your Own Workshop" when you can arrange a private hands-on lesson and be a potter for an afternoon.
 Click here to visit their website.

-The Village Potters are Melanie Robertson, Judi Harwood, Dearing Davis, Sarah Wells Rolland, Karen Dubois and Lori Theriault.
-Their three showrooms feature their diverse work as well as a select few exclusive regional artists.
-The Main Gallery features groupings of work by each of The Village Potters.
-The Feature Gallery showcases changing themes of work, like a recent “Dinnerware and Accessories” show.
-The Spotlight Gallery features exquisite large works by The Village Potters, with exhibits changing quarterly.
+The Village Potters are Melanie Robertson, Judi Harwood, Sarah Wells Rolland, Christine Henry and Lori Theriault.
+Showrooms feature their diverse work as well as a select few exclusive regional artists.

 Pottery instructor Melanie Robertson teaches a "Get Your Hands Dirty" lesson for two.

 If you are intrigued with pottery and looking for a very unique and memorable outing with your loved one or friends, check out their “Create Your Own Workshop”.
 Sign up for a two-hour fun session with a potter and create a piece of art or two that you can take home (after it is fired).
 No experience needed.
 What a great souvenir!
 Give them a call to pick a date.
 Cost is $195/couple or $125 for one person.
 If you have a group, check with them about rates.
 Go to their website for more details.